chenkennt/openpublish/open_publish_uxad.md

 ![build in progress](build_in_progress.png)

-After build is completed, if there is errors, pull request cannot be merged.
+After build is completed, if there are errors, pull request cannot be merged.

 ![build rejected](build_rejected.png)